Autumn call is now closed – thank you to all who applied!

 • Paavo Alku, Aalto University – Analysis and Parameterization of Speech Production, Statistical Parametric Speech Synthesis, Spectral Modelling of Speech, Speech-Based Biomarking of Human Health, Cerebral Processing of Speech

-• Tom Bäckström, Aalto University – Privacy and Security in Speech Communication, Speech Enhancement, Acoustic Sensor Networks, Speech and Audio Coding
+• Tom Bäckström, Aalto University – Privacy and Security in Speech Communication, Speech Enhancement, Acoustic Sensor Networks, Speech and Audio Coding (PhD student from the spring call)

 • Mathias Creutz, University of Helsinki – Natural Language Processing